UQ-Exeter Institute joint PhD

 - Scholarship value

-- $36,400 per annum tax-free (2025 rate), indexed annually, Single Overseas Student Health Cover (OSHC), a travel and development allowance of AUD$18,000 across the duration of the candidature.
+- Living stipend of $37,500 per annum tax free (2026 rate) indexed annually, Single Overseas Student Health Cover (OSHC), a travel and development allowance of $18,000 across the duration of the candidature.

 - Scholarship duration